Turboprop: History

 Alan Arnold Griffith had published a paper on compressor design in 1926.
 Subsequent work at the Royal Aircraft Establishment investigated axial compressor-based designs that would drive a propeller.
 From 1929, Frank Whittle began work on centrifugal compressor-based designs that would use all the gas power produced by the engine for jet thrust.

 The world's first turboprop was designed by the Hungarian mechanical engineer György Jendrassik.
 Jendrassik published a turboprop idea in 1928, and on 12 March 1929 he patented his invention.
 In 1938, he built a small-scale (100 Hp; 74.6 kW) experimental gas turbine.
 The larger Jendrassik Cs-1, with a predicted output of 1,000 bhp, was produced and tested at the Ganz Works in Budapest between 1937 and 1941.
 It was of axial-flow design with 15 compressor and 7 turbine stages, annular combustion chamber.
 First run in 1940, combustion problems limited its output to 400 bhp.
-In 1941, the engine was abandoned due to war, and the factory was turned over to conventional engine production.
+Two Jendrassik Cs-1s were the engines for the world's first turboprop aircraft – the Varga RMI-1 X/H. This was a Hungarian fighter-bomber of WWII which had one model completed, but before its first flight it was destroyed in a bombing raid.
+In 1941, the engine was abandoned due to war, and the factory converted to conventional engine production.

 The first mention of turboprop engines in the general public press was in the February 1944 issue of the British aviation publication Flight, which included a detailed cutaway drawing of what a possible future turboprop engine could look like.
 The drawing was very close to what the future Rolls-Royce Trent would look like.
 The first British turboprop engine was the Rolls-Royce RB.50 Trent, a converted Derwent II fitted with reduction gear and a Rotol 7 ft 11 in five-bladed propeller.
-Two Trents were fitted to Gloster Meteor EE227 — the sole "Trent-Meteor" — which thus became the world's first turboprop-powered aircraft, albeit a test-bed not intended for production.
+Two Trents were fitted to Gloster Meteor EE227 — the sole "Trent-Meteor" — which thus became the world's first turboprop-powered aircraft to fly, albeit as a test-bed not intended for production.
 It first flew on 20 September 1945.
 From their experience with the Trent, Rolls-Royce developed the Rolls-Royce Clyde, the first turboprop engine to receive a type certificate for military and civil use, and the Dart, which became one of the most reliable turboprop engines ever built.
 Dart production continued for more than fifty years.
 The Dart-powered Vickers Viscount was the first turboprop aircraft of any kind to go into production and sold in large numbers.
 It was also the first four-engined turboprop.
 Its first flight was on 16 July 1948.
 The world's first single engined turboprop aircraft was the Armstrong Siddeley Mamba-powered Boulton Paul Balliol, which first flew on 24 March 1948.